MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/customize-content-snippets.md

 ---
-title: "Customize content by using content snippets on a portal | MicrosoftDocs"
+title: Customize content by using content snippets
-description: "Learn how to customize content by using content snippets."
+description: Learn how to customize content by using content snippets.
 author: sandhangitmsft
 ms.service: powerapps
 ms.topic: conceptual